komalda/connect-cloudant/README.md

-# Connect-Cloudant
+# Connect-CloudantDb
 =======

 # NodeJS Session Store for Cloudant backed applications.

-`npm install connect-cloudant`
+`npm install connect-cloudantdb`

 This is based on `connect-couchbase`, found at https://github.com/christophermina/connect-couchbase.
+This project is a fork of connect-cloudant with bugs fixed.
+The maintainer of the original connect-cloudant project could not be reached in order to accept the pull-requests.

 You can use like below, when setting up your Express 4.x app:
 -----